Ahmedmohllal/Posts-App/README.md

 - list of Posts For mutli users
 - list of their comments and photos
 # Libraries
-- retrofit
+- Retrofit
-- rxjava
+- RxJava
 - Room Database
 - Callback
-- architecture pattern MVVM
+- Architecture pattern MVVM
+- Fragments
 - Glide